 Furthermore, researchers think CBN's sedative properties may be linked to its ability to work with other cannabinoids and aromatic terpenes like linalool and myrcene.
 This is known as the entourage effect.

 This is why at FOCL, we have combined CBD and CBN to create a great sleep aid product formulated to help you doze off easily and wake up feeling well-rested.
-FOCL CBD+CBD Sleep Gummies are made from organic ingredients and potent extracts (L-Theanine and Passion Flower) to help ease anxiety and support better sleep.
+FOCL CBD + CBN Sleep Gummies are made from organic ingredients and potent extracts (L-Theanine and Passion Flower) to help ease anxiety and support better sleep.

 So, if you've been having sleep problems, add a dose of CBD and CBN to your nighttime routine with these delicious gummies for a deeper, more restful sleep.